Jump Ahead To:

 Homes in Anthem

-Anthem has its fair share of fancy homes.
+Anthem have their fair share of fancy homes.
 But there are plenty of options that vary in size, style, and price.
-Feel free to shop around–Anthem offers a variety of housing options.
+Feel free to shop around–Anthem offers a variety of housing options, which home prices averaging $599,000 and rentals costing $1,764 a month.

 There you have it: the 4 hottest hoods in Las Vegas!

 We hope this was helpful, and if you decide to take the plunge, don’t hesitate to reach out to your friends here at Bellhop.
-As we said, we coordinate long-distance and local moving services in Las Vegas, and we would love to help.
+As we said, we coordinate long-distance Las Vegas moves and offer local moving services in Las Vegas, and we would love to help.